 The fall session is fast approaching and we are working to I have seen where the US House of Representatives is gain the votes needed to overturn the Governor's veto of making plans to take up the Farm Bill once they return afthe gaming bill.
 The current count in the Senate looks as if ter the election.
-I am not sure if that means once they rethere is guite a bit of work to do.
+I am not sure if that means once they rethere is quite a bit of work to do.
 Please take the time to turn on November 13th - 16th, or afterward.
 Once the let your Senator and Representative know why this bill is House passes their version, then both the Senate and the important to your area, not just the district, but 4H, County House bills will go to conference to be negotiated into one Fairs, U of I Extension, Horse Industry and many other bill which will be voted on again in both chambers.
 Hopesupporting jobs.
 The gaming is going to expand in our fully, this will be completed in a timely manner.
 NACD is area, but the question remains whether the cash flow of working hard to keep the Farm Bill on everyone's mind in the expansion stays in Illinois.
 Neighboring states are cur- DC and their efforts are very much appreciated.
 Please rently working to expand gaming to draw more dollars from keep them in mind as you are looking at budgets going Illinois.
 My feeling is these revenues are needed right into the new year.
-Anything you send them will be used to here in our state and Illinois needs to pass this expansion help keep in place a consistent voice for conservation dissooner rather than later.
+Anything you send them will be used to here in our state and Illinois needs to pass this expansion help keep in place a consistent voice for conservation districts and our mission.

 sion in the past, but it has come to our attention that the derful Thanksgiving!
 Even in times where we struggle, we, IFB will be considering resolutions to change its policies on here in the great state of Illinois, and this great country gaming at its annual meeting on December 2nd & 3rd. have so many things to be thankful for.
-So, take a mo-One of the proposed resolutions would support slot ma- ment to remember those blessings we sometimes overchines at racetracks to benefit the horse racing industry look. and the agricultural programs the slots will fund.
-Gaining the endorsement of the IFB and having them behind us Happy Thanksgiving! may be that difference maker we have been looking for.
-If you are an IFB member, please talk to your local leadership and let them know how important their support is.
+So, take a mo-One of the proposed resolutions would support slot ma-ment to remember those blessings we sometimes over-